9 Benefits of a Queue Management System

 A virtual queue’s combination of improved employee efficiency and shorter, more productive interactions decreases how much time customers spend waiting for their turn.
 Moreover, because they aren’t tethered to a physical line and can move freely around (or outside) the store, their perception of how long they’re waiting also decreases.
 In other words, what was once a 20-minute wait may take only 15 minutes and can feel like 10.

-Most employees prefer to deal with happier, less anxious customers, which a queue management system can provide.
-Virtual queues also make employees smarter and more useful when dealing with their customers.
+Most employees prefer to interact with happier, less anxious customers, which a queue management solution can help with.
+Virtual queues also make employees more informed and more helpful when assisting their customers.

-Both of these outcomes can lead to employees who feel more satisfied and connected to their jobs.
-This matters, because research has shown that engaged employees are more productive, better appreciated by customers, and less likely to quit—and that businesses with engaged employees are 21 percent more profitable.
+Both of these outcomes can lead to employees feeling more satisfied and connected to their jobs.
+This matters; research has shown that engaged employees are more productive, more highly appreciated by customers, and less likely to quit—and that businesses with engaged employees are 21 percent more profitable.

 6. Increased Customer Loyalty

-Customers appreciate not only great service, but also little things that make their shopping experience and their lives easier.
+Customers appreciate not only great service but also little things that make their shopping experience and their lives easier.
 A queue management system may not reduce wait times significantly for every customer, but even just giving people a few minutes back or not making them stand in a line or sit in a crowded waiting area—particularly during a pandemic—shows that you care and improves the overall customer experience.

 Loyal customers are repeat customers, and repeat customers are 90 percent more likely to make additional purchases, according to research from HubSpot.
 Virtual queues prioritize customers, who, in turn, may decide to prioritize you right back.